INTERVIEW WITH Dr AMBIKA PRASAD ADHIKARI

 in India, we, too, can have an NRN Ministry because NRN now is such a big

 force, there will be so much more resource for Nepal.
-And it’s not going to be very expensive for Nepal Nepal
+And it’s not going to be very expensive for Nepal to work

 Q. Earlier you mentioned the issue of dual